Adrian Yates therapist working online

 The knowledge I have gained over the years working as a therapist needs to be understood in context.
 You, like everyone else, are unique individuals, and every experienced therapist who has gained knowledge over the years from other people’s therapy interactions needs to use that experience with great care.

-It needs to be appreciated for what it is, as not having any real relevance to any new client.
+It needs to be appreciated for what it is, as not have any real relevance to any new client.
 Trying to use my experience to understand you is flawed, as it derives from information not coming directly from you and your experiences.
 Hence, it is nothing more than informed speculation at best; experience has its limitations.

 My online therapy ethics and ethos